oracle/python-oracledb/doc/src/user_guide/connection_handling.rst

    Cloud Storage Bucket <https://docs.cloud.google.com/storage/docs/ buckets>`__.
 See `Upload an object into the bucket <https://docs.cloud. google.com/storage/docs/discover-object-storage-console#upload_an_object_ into_the_bucket>`__ for the steps.
-See Google Cloud Storage Centralized Configuration Provider Parameters for the configuration information that can be added.
+See :ref:`Google Cloud Storage Centralized Configuration Provider Parameters <gcsconfigparams>` for the configuration information that can be added.

 2. Install the Google Cloud Platform modules, see :ref:`gcpccpmodules`.